jeremyreeder/sitelen2pseudo/README.md

 ```

 ## sitelentidy
-This tool does not yet exist, but it'll be a pretty-printer for Sitelen Pona
+This tool is a pretty-printer for Sitelen Pona hieroglyphic text.
+In this
-hieroglyphic text.
-In this writing system, sentences are most readable when
+writing system, sentences are most readable when verbs of any lengthy
-verbs of any lengthy multi-verb sentence and objects of any lengthy
+multi-verb sentence and objects of any lengthy multi-object sentence are
-multi-object sentence are aligned.
+aligned.